dmitribodiu/90-days-challenge/algorithms.md

-    You insert values into a node, when you have more than 2b - 1 values in a node get an item in the center of the ordered array that contains values and create a new parent node with this value, you already have a parent node, add to it this value, if i'ts full, take the middle value from there and go upwards again to create parent/add values to existing.
+    You insert values into a node, when you have more than 2b - 1 values in a node get an item in the center of the ordered array that contains values and create a new parent node with this value, you already have a parent node, add to it this value, if its full, take the middle value from there and go upwards again to create parent/add values to existing.
 `Deletion`
-    When deleting you need to consider many:
+    When deleting you need to consider many cases:
         1. Deleting a leaf value - just delete
         2. Deleting non-leaf value
         3. Delete the last value in a child node